atrocore/atrocore/docs/01.atrocore/12.mass-actions/index.md

 ![Mass update to fields view](./_assets/mass-update-fiel-view.png){.medium}

-### Mass update to attributes
+### Update to attributes

-To update an attribute, select `Select attribute` in the `Mass update` pop-up.
+To update an attribute, select `Select attribute` in the Update pop-up.
 Then select the attribute you need from the new pop-up.
 You can select multiple attributes at once.
 If an attribute is already selected, selecting it again will have no effect.
 You can filter attributes in this popup.

 If any/all of your products selected to be mass updated have no attribute the attribute will be linked to the product.